15 Types of Butterflies in Wisconsin

 by Thomas Shahan 3 is licensed under CC BY 2.0

-The Red-spotted Purple is one of the many types of butterflies that can be found in Wisconsin.
+The Red-spotted Purple is one of the many types of butterflies found in Wisconsin.

-These beautiful creatures are known for their striking colors and patterns, with a deep blue-black hue on the upper side of their wings and bright red spots on the underside.
+These beautiful creatures are known for their striking colors and patterns.
+The upper side of their wings has a deep blue-black hue, and the underside has bright red spots.

-They are commonly found in wooded areas and can often be spotted feeding on tree sap or rotting fruit.
+They are commonly found in wooded areas and are often spotted feeding on tree sap or rotting fruit.

 Other butterflies in Wisconsin include the Monarch, Eastern Tiger Swallowtail, and the Painted Lady.